barionleg/cesium.wiki.gs/Code-Review-Tips.md

 * Provide motivation.
 Unless it is obvious, don't just suggest a change.
 Suggest _why_ the change should be made.
 * See the forest through the trees.
 Don't just review code one line at a time.
 Consider the big picture and its implications.
 * Bring other people into the conversation.
 If someone has expertise with a particular language feature or problem domain under review, invite them to help.
+* Limit the scope.
+As a reviewer, it is easy to want to increase the scope of a pull request - _why don't we do this everywhere?_.
+These are often fair questions but can be better served by submitting a separate issue to allow more incremental pull requests.
+* Keep pace.
+The developer should expect prompt feedback from reviewers, and reviewers should expect the same.
+If not, politely ask for it.
+We all want pull requests to get into master.

 A pull request is a sincere request for feedback, and those reviewing the request work with the developer to get the code merged.